JavaScript Array Functions Every Developer Should Know

 Explanation:

-• We declare an array called numbers containing four elements.
+- We declare an array called

-• The reduceRight method accumulates the subtraction of each element from the accumulator, starting with an initial accumulator value of 0.
+reduceRightmethod accumulates the subtraction of each element from the accumulator, starting with an initial accumulator value of0. - The resulting value is assigned to the variable

 const numbers = [1, 2, 3, 4];